Company – On record

 Petroperú is a state-owned company involved in the exploration, refining, and distribution of oil and gas.
 Its headquarters are in Lima, Peru.

-Petroperú operates in the midstream business, transporting crude oil from the Peruvian Amazon to the coast through the North Peruvian Pipeline.
-It is also active in the downstream business, refining and commercializing oil derivatives.
-This includes operating Perú's second biggest oil refinery in Talara, which recently underwent a major modernization program.
-Since 2021, the company returned to the upstream business, and restarted oil production at the Block I field on the North Peruvian coast.
-In addition, the company is seeking to operate other blocks, including Block 64.
+Petroperú transports crude oil from the Peruvian Amazon to the coast through its North Peruvian Pipeline.
+It also refines and commercialises oil derivatives.
+This includes operating Peru's second-largest oil refinery in Talara.
+In 2021, the company restarted oil production at the Block I field on the North Peruvian coast.
+In addition, the company is seeking to exploit other blocks for oil extraction, including Block 64 and Block 192.

 Impact on human rights and communities